zerodel/working_pipe_line/readme.md

     1.check the options before invoking external tools, show description message when error occurs 2.give some query/info interface

+every module which contains a option_checker should have this constant *OPTION_CHECKERS* , which is a list of opt-checker objects

 ### output / logging part ###
 yes , the output file is the logging file, and should use the standard logging module. ... but still undone yet .